alphagov/govuk-developer-docs/source/manual/data-gov-uk-deployment.html.md

 The deployment to production is triggered when a [new release] with an appropriate version number is created in GitHub.

 To create a new release, provide a new version number, release title and description.
+The version number must include the leading 'v' to trigger a deployment, for example: `v1.0.0`

 This deployment behaviour is defined in [Publish's travis.yml] and in [Find's travis.yml].